CSX in Tennessee

-- Operates and maintains nearly 1,600 miles of track*
+- Operates and maintains more than 1,500 miles of track*

-- Handled nearly 1.45 million carloads of freight during 2012
+- Handled more than 1.5 million carloads of freight on the state’s rail network

-- In 2012, CSX invested more than $54 million in its Tennessee network.
-In addition, the company invested more than $864 million in freight cars and other rolling assets to serve customers through its rail system.
+- In 2014, CSX invested nearly $86.9 million in its Tennessee network.
+In addition, the company invested nearly $539 million in freight cars and other rolling assets to serve customers through its rail system.

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
-Products shipped in Tennessee include containerized consumer goods, passenger vehicles, plastics, coal and glass chemicals.
+Products shipped within Tennessee include containerized consumer goods, light trucks, coal, passenger vehicles and plastics.

 CSX Facilities in Tennessee

 - Major rail yards in Nashville (Radnor) and Erwin

 - TRANSFLO terminals in Chattanooga, Knoxville, and Nashville

 - Automotive distribution centers in Memphis, Nashville, Smyrna and Spring Hill

 - In partnership with state and local economic development agencies, Tennessee businesses invested more than $1 billion in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2014.
 These investments will generate nearly 2,000 new jobs at those businesses.